syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/NuGet-Packages.md

 ---
 layout: post
-title: UWP NuGet Packages | Syncfusion
+title: NuGet Packages in UWP Syncfusion® Extensions | Syncfusion®
-description: Learn here all about installation, managing and upgrading of NuGet Packages of Syncfusion UWP control and more.
+description: Learn about installing, managing, and upgrading NuGet Packages for Syncfusion® UWP controls and more details.
 platform: uwp
 control: NuGet Packages
 documentation: ug
 ---

-# NuGet Packages in UWP
+# NuGet Packages in UWP Syncfusion® Extensions

 [NuGet](https://www.nuget.org/) can be used to automatically add files and references to your Visual Studio projects.
 You can use the Syncfusion® UWP NuGet packages without installing the Essential Studio® or UWP platform installation to development with the Syncfusion® UWP controls.